 When you think of small evergreen shrubs, do you have an image in your mind of short, rather uninteresting lumps of green dotting a landscape?
 Well, you should not.
 There are plenty of compact bushes out there that are quite colorful characters.
 It is just a matter of knowing about them.
-Thus the purpose of the list that follows: namely, to introduce you to some types of bushes that take up little room but give you ample color.

 01 of 08